-3. 2015 Mitigation Monitoring Program Status Report
+3. 2016 Mitigation Monitoring Program Status Report

-Overall for 2015, USA Waste has demonstrated compliance with the Project's Conditions of Approval, and Mitigation Monitoring Program (MMP).
+Overall for 2016, USA Waste has demonstrated compliance with the Project's Conditions of Approval, and Mitigation Monitoring Program (MMP).
 USA Waste/WMI has submitted the required reports and documentation where applicable, to the agencies responsible for implementation/monitoring of the conditions and mitigation measures in accordance with the approved MMP.
-Staff recommends approval, noting that USA Waste/WMI was in substantial compliance for Mitigation Measures T-1 and T-3, as discussed below:
+USA Waste/WMI in compliance for 2016 reporting period, noting substantial compliance for Mitigation Measure T-3.